BrightonNuwagira/topo_bc/README.md

-# Topological Breast Cancer (topo_bc)
+# Topological Data Analysis for Breast Cancer Detection (topo_bc)

-This repository implements **Topological Data Analysis** (TDA) methods for breast cancer detection and diagnosis using persistent homology and machine learning models.
+This repository implements **Topological Data Analysis (TDA)** methods integrated with **Deep Learning (DL)** models for breast cancer detection, as described in our paper Topology Meets Deep Learning for Breast Cancer Detection.

----

 ## Features
 - Topological feature extraction using persistent homology.
-- Implementation of machine learning models for breast cancer classification.
-- Easy-to-follow notebooks for reproducing results.
+- Integration with CNNs and Vision Transformers (VTs).
+- Applications to multiple breast ultrasound datasets.

 ---